datapunchorg/punch/README.md

 ### Deploy Spark as a Service on EKS

-Use command like `punch install SparkOnEks` to get a ready-to-use Spark Service within several minutes.
+Use command like `punch install SparkOnEks` to get a ready-to-use Spark Service within minutes.
 That single command will do following automatically:

 1. Create an AWS EKS cluster and set up required IAM roles